-Since each book of the Bible has its own purpose, message, and reason for being written, we should read each book in a focused manner.
-When we read a book of the Bible, we should try to read it within a short period of time, if possible, at one sitting, and try to get the central message of the book.
-Depending on how serious we are, we should read the book repeatedly until we could say, "I got it!".
-We cannot completely comprehend the full depth of it's meaning, but we should eat it until we are satisfied.
+Since each book of the Bible has it's own purpose, message and reason for being written, we should read each book in a focused manner.
+When we read a book of the Bible, we should read it within a short period of time, if possible at one sitting, and try to get the central message of the book.